crizmo/crizmo/README.md

 </a>

 # 📝 About Me
-+ 🐱 In love with cats
++ 🐱 Gato
-+ 👨‍💻 Currently working on 3 epik projects
++ 👨‍💻 Currently working on 3 projects
 + ✏️ Likes drawing & coding
 + 🔭 Trying to learn new things everyday